Sustainable Business Administration

 - Project managers, building administrators, designers, site superintendents, developers, operations managers, entrepreneurs

-In Indiana alone, growth of "green jobs" increased 17.9% between 1998 and 2007 (O*Net Online, 2010).
-However, Indiana is behind its neighbors in its adoption and promotion of the U.S. Green Building Council's benchmark in sustainability, Leadership in Energy and Environmental Design (LEED), which improves performance across energy savings, water efficiency, CO2 emissions, indoor environmental quality and resource stewardship.
-According to Olson (2007), Indiana had only 57 projects that are seeking LEED certification, while Illinois had 202; Michigan, 148; and Ohio, 132.
+In Indiana alone, growth of "green jobs" increased 17.9 percent between 1998 and 2007 (O*Net Online, 2010).
+However, Indiana is behind its neighbors in its adoption and promotion of the U.S. Green Building Council?s benchmark in sustainability, Leadership in Energy and Environmental Design (LEED), which improves performance across energy savings, water efficiency, CO2 emissions, indoor environmental quality and resource stewardship.
+According to Olson (2007), Indiana has only 57 projects seeking LEED certification, while Illinois has 202; Michigan, 148; and Ohio, 132.
 This disparity can be attributed to a combined lack of LEED certification training programs and legislative support, which is predicted to change as legislators at the federal level, and some at the state level are requiring all projects funded by state money to be LEED certified.

-The need for LEED will increase, but individuals equipped to lead LEED initiatives is lagging behind, as there are no leadership programs with a concentration in sustainable business practices within a 1-hour radius of SPS campuses.
+The need for LEED will increase, but individuals equipped to lead LEED initiatives is lagging.
 At present, only 963 individuals in Indiana are LEED accredited at any level (USGBC Indiana Chapter, 2010).
 The first level of LEED credentialing, LEED Green Associate, is a credential for professionals who support green building design, construction, and operations (USGBC, 2010), and demonstrates that an individual has current knowledge of green building technologies, best practices, and the LEED Rating Systems.
-In order to achieve this credential, individuals must have documented experience working on a LEED-certified project (of which there are few), be employed in a sustainable field of work, or engage in an education program that addresses green building principles.
+In order to achieve this credential, individuals must have documented experience working on a LEED-certified project, be employed in a sustainable field of work, or engage in an education program that addresses green building principles.